AusterweilLab/MPBNP/README.md

 ### Prepare the input data ###

-The CRP sampler expects the input data to be in a [Comma-separated Values](http://en.wikipedia.org/wiki/Comma-separated_values) (.csv) format.
+The CRP sampler expects the input data to be in a [Comma-separated Values](http://en.wikipedia.org/wiki/Comma-separated_values) (.csv) format, where each column consists of data of a single dimension.
 A header line is also expected.
-For example, the following is a perfectly fine input data set:
+For example, the following is a perfectly fine input data set for a two-dimensional data set consisting of potentially a mixture of 2-d normal distributions:

 ```
-V1
-1.1
-2.2
-3.3
+V1,V2
+1.1,0.1
+2.2,0.3
+3.3,0.2
+...
 ```

 ### Choose what arguments to list ###